 - Prank calls have also been a staple of the show ever since its debut.
 An elaborate one involves voice clips of some TV show host used to make deliberately incomprehensible questions towards the victim of the call.
 Numerous similar prank calls are repeated, with the same target, and the final one uses said victim's own recorded voice clips.

 - "Alan In Love" is perhaps the show's best-known prank call.
 It began when DJ Alan made a prank call to an old lady, claiming to have fallen in love with her and... well, talking dirty to her.
-The twist is, said lady not only went "Sure, Why Not?", she actually fell in love with him for real.
+The twist is, said lady not only went "Sure, Let's Go with That," she actually fell in love with him for real.
 DJ Alan has since made things up (getting arrested, joining the army, you name it), and by May 2013 the sketch holds the title of "Longest Prank Call Ever".
 The hag not only believed every single thing he said (or so it seems), she even took part in Alan's fappings.
 You've read that right.
 The two actually met in person twice, in events organized for her by the DJs.

 Tropes present in the show as a whole:

 - Biting-the-Hand Humor: inverted.
 The new bulding that hosts the studios of Radio 105 as well as Virgin Radio and Radio Montecarlo has been financed by a group named "Finelco", so whenever that word is spoken, Gibba reacts accordingly by replying mid-sentence.